PennyLaneAI/pennylane/doc/development/plugins.rst

 >>> dev.execute(tape, config)
 array([1, 0, 1, 1, 0, 1, 1, 1, 0, 0])

-By pulling options from this dictionary, we unlock two key pieces of functionality.
+By pulling options from this dictionary instead of from device properties, we unlock two key pieces of functionality.

 1) Track and specify the exact configuration of the execution by only inspecting the ``ExecutionConfig`` object
 2) Dynamically configure the device over the course of a workflow.